zbblanton/tlc5940_servo_controller/README.md

 # TLC5940 Servo Controller for PIC Microcontrollers

-Version 1.0 is ready for download.
-It still lacks some documentation of the functions, but should work on any of the PIC18 series microcontrollers.
-This version is only for the brave or impatient souls who can't wait for better documentation.
+Version 1.1 is ready for download.
+It should work on any of the PIC18 series microcontrollers.
+This only supports a clock speed of 8MHz at the time, more on this in the tutorial below.
-Version 1.1 will have fully documented code and a few great new functions that I think will separate this library from others.

-To download the source, go to downloads and click "tlc5940_servo_controller_v1.0.zip".
+To download the source, go to downloads and click "tlc5940_servo_controller_v1.1.zip".

-Version 1.1 code is ready but I have not released the source files into a nice zip folder.
-You can however just download the repo.
-I'll have the zip file up in just a few days.

 This code is developed and tested on the PIC18F4520.